Best Travel Movies

 Besides travel quotes and adventure books, travel movies are a great source of inspiration and a good way to get entertained.
 Every time I watch travel-related movies, the urge to move builds up and the feeling of packing my backpack and go on adventure kicks in.
 As much as some of these movies are fiction, they go a long way in showing me how the natural world outside is amazing and full of life.

 There are many travel movies out there.
 I have watched many of them.
 I liked some and disliked others.
-Watched some half way and watched some a couple of times.
+I watched some halfway and watched some a couple of times.

 Whether you are looking for a travel movie to inspire you to start traveling or to travel more, this list could be helpful.